WSNFG/WSNFG/README.md

-# Web-Supervised Network with Softly Update-Drop Training for Fine-Grained Visual Classification
+# Web-Supervised Network with Smooth Labeling for Fine-Grained Visual Classification

 Introduction
 ------------